Harry Duynhoven: Local government politics

 In October 2010, Duynhoven was elected Mayor of New Plymouth.
 Three years later, on 12 October 2013, Mr Duynhoven became the first New Plymouth mayor since Edward Hill in 1956 to be ousted after one term."
 He attributed his defeat at that election to being overshadowed by maverick councillor John McLeod.

 McLeod, along with fellow councillor Len Houwers, resigned in late 2014.
 On 11 January 2015, Duynhoven confirmed months of speculation that he would stand in the by-election to fill the vacancies.
 Duynhoven said his decision to stand in the by-election came after receiving "a huge number of phone calls and visits from people asking me to stand."
 Duynhoven was one of the two successful candidates.
 He was re-elected in the 2016 local elections and the 2019 local elections.
 In both of those elections, he was also elected to the Taranaki District Health Board.

+In July 2025, Duynhoven announced that he would be retiring from the New Plymouth District Council at that year's local elections.